Abdominal pain can be disstressful. When severe, it can make it difficult for you to go about your daily chores as usual.

-On the second day afterwards, cramping could mean you are either pregnant, or you are not.
+On the second day afterward, cramping could mean you are either pregnant, or you are not.

 The chances of being pregnant or not are a perfect 50/50.
-Thus, jumping into conclusion about the pregnancy is still too early.
+Thus, jumping to conclusion about the pregnancy is still too early.

 On one hand, there is the possibility that the cramping will be coming from the process of releasing an egg itself.

 If the egg was not fertilized when it came out of the follicle, it would be disintegrating to be absorbed back into the body over the next 48 hours.